 Tango in Small Cities

 The importance of building a local tango group cannot be overstated.
 It’s not just where we hone our technique—it’s where we form the bonds that make tango truly special.
-Tango is a partnership, a shared experience.
+Tango is a fellowship, a shared experience.
 Without a team, there is no tango.
 While it’s tempting to seek out more established communities, why not invest in our own?
 As dancers, we must think not only about the present but also about the future.
 Let’s prioritize team-building alongside personal enjoyment and aim to contribute as much as we receive.
 I willingly provide a place for our group to dance as my contribution, but I hope others will also step up—not as a favor to me but as a way to strengthen our community.
 Don’t come just for the fun.
 Ask yourself: “What have I done for the group lately?”
 If everyone plays their part, our local tango community will flourish.
 And one day, tango will become an indispensable part of our daily lives as well (see Never Forget Why We Started.)

 Subscribe to:

-Posts (Atom)
+Comments (Atom)